How can we gain more life experience from our everyday encounters?

 Learning how to learn in action is an essential meta-skill for the future.

 Knowing what we ought to do in difficult situations isn’t enough to change what we actually do.
 Defaulting to old habits is normal.
 Finding ourselves in these predicaments, it’s not unusual for there to be a Say–Do Gap between good intentions and our actions.

 Best practices and theories about people skills might make us smarter, but that’s not enough to change ingrained patterns of behaviour.
 If we want to continuously develop our communication and collaboration capabilities, we’ll need more than knowledge.
 We need to regroove our neural pathways.

-As big thinker and do-er Jerry Sternin has observed, “It’s easier to act your way into a new way of thinking, than to think your way into a new way of acting.”
-Do we want to take more responsibility for our actions?
-Do we too often blame others when things don’t go well?
-There is a litmus test that reveals our progress toward regrooving such habits.
-It’s called the say-do gap: Do my actions match my words; my espoused beliefs?
+As Jerry Sternin has observed, “It’s easier to act your way into a new way of thinking, than to think your way into a new way of acting.”

-Over time, wrestling with slice-of-life situations gives us a fresh view of how we make hundreds of day-to-day decisions.
-As we notice more details and possibilities for moving forward, we become more empathetic, and confident in our judgment.
-Plus we can have an immediate sense of whether we’re making real progress.
+Stepping back to observe how we wrestle with slice-of-life situations gives us a fresh view of how we make hundreds of day-to-day decisions.
+Noticing more details and possibilities for moving forward, we become more empathetic, and confident in our judgment.
+We make real progress in narrowing our Say–Do Gap.

-When thinking about social learning clubs, it’s helpful to understand the advantages of wrestling with micro-situations as well as exploring big ideas.
+When thinking about social learning clubs, it’s helpful to understand the benefits of learning in action by wrestling with micro-situations.